yingfc/cse403/reports/Week4Report.md

 - Requirements writeup fix: re-wrote _External Requirements_ and _Use Case_ on the requirements document
 - Git setup: Add top-level README to repo, and add bookmarks to repo & living documents to Slack channel
 - Created central database on GCP, add table `building` and setup mysql connection demo
-- Working on course->room database design, clarify tables nad attributes
+- Working on course->room database design, clarify tables and attributes requirements
 - Started looking at Google Maps Route API

 ### Plan for Next Week